American Library in Paris: Book award

 The American Library in Paris Book Award was created in 2013 with a donation from the Florence Gould Foundation.
-The Book Award carries a $5,000 prize and is given annually to an "distinguished" book, written originally in English, about France or the French.
-The 2020 award was presented to author, anthropologist, and performer Maggie Paxson for her book The Plateau on January 14, 2021.
+The Book Award carries a $5,000 prize and is given annually to a "distinguished" book, written originally in English, about France or the French.
+The 2024 award was presented to writer Adam Shatz for his book A Rebel's Clinic: The Extraordinary Lives of Frantz Fanon on November 7, 2024.